 Guidelines for commenting and writing for O&G Magazine

 We encourage readers to comment on articles.
-Comments are moderated prior to publication in line with RANZCOG's house rules.
+Comments are moderated prior to publication.
 O&G Magazine welcomes submissions of letters to the editor and case reports.
 All articles thus submitted are subject to approval by the O&G Magazine Advisory Group prior to publication.

 Each issue of O&G explores a theme, with themed articles directly commissioned by the O&G Magazine Advisory Group.
 Outside submissions are not accepted for this section.